 Being the fierce, independent, on-the-go woman that you are is awesome and exciting… but it also sometimes means that you are living out of your car.
 Don’t get stuck pilfering generic brand Ibuprofin from your cubicle mate and using the cardboard vending machine tampons.
 Say no to punishing your vagina!

 First things first: pack some water.
 Yeah, I know you’re bloated and have water weight.
 But hydrating with water all day will make you feel way less gross than inevitably giving in and breaking your soda fast.
 Keep it handy for washing down the Midol that you should definitely absolutely always keep on you.
+Installing a women’s health and self care app that helps keep track of your cycles will also help prepare you for when it comes.

 But most importantly: get some reliable feminine hygiene products that you can take with you whenever.
 My personal recommendation is U By Kotex.
 They make both pads and tampons, and offer substantial coverage without being bulky.
 They’re ideal for travel and keeping with you on the go, and you can find them at any Walmart.
 And the best part is that they come in a variety of fun colors and patterns.
 Hysterically enough, my pad wrappers now match my yoga pants.